 Sunderland community clubs welcome early Christmas present

-Three voluntary organisations in Sunderland are celebrating after receiving a funding boost in the run to Christmas.
+Three excellent voluntary organisations in Sunderland are celebrating after receiving a funding boost in the run-up to Christmas.

+Hetton Buddies is a charity providing weekly recreational activity sessions for children and young people with learning difficulties and disabilities and their parents, carers and families.

-Hetton Buddies, Herrington FC and Hetton Juniors FC have all received a donation of £1,000 from housebuilder Persimmon.
+Along with local football teams Herrington FC and Hetton Juniors FC, they have received a donation of £1,000 each from housebuilder Persimmon.

-The groups have been awarded the money having successfully applied via the housebuilder’s Community Champions scheme.
+The groups have been awarded the money having successfully applied via Persimmon’s Community Champions scheme.

-Youngsters from all three clubs were joined by Bridget Phillipson MP and representatives from Persimmon to formally present the awards.
+Youngsters from all three clubs were joined by Bridget Phillipson - the MP for Houghton and Sunderland South - and representatives from Persimmon to formally present the cash awards.

 “We have been able to buy new sensory light boards, sensory tiles, new sensory sand equipment, sensory stationary and are looking to purchase two new dark dens with sensory lights.”

-Bridget Phillipson, MP for Houghton and Sunderland South, commented “‘Each of these clubs does such vital work in our area, especially to support young people so I was delighted to get the opportunity to recognise their efforts.
+Bridget Phillipson said: "Each of these clubs does such vital work in our area, especially to support young people so I was delighted to get the opportunity to recognise their efforts.

 “The team love their new Persimmon branded kits, jackets and bobble hats.
 We are currently sitting third in the league and are looking forward to pushing on and trying to climb the table as the season progresses."